 |Simple Backups||More complicated Backups|

-Which Method Is To Use To Boot From USB?
+Which Method Is to Use to Boot From USB?

-If you are made your mind to try booting your Pi from a USB hard drive.
-Then you are in right place.
+If you are made up your mind to try booting your Pi from a USB hard drive.
+Then you are in the right place.
 We always encourage you to try exploring different options.
 We can tell you what we have experienced.
-But, it may not be true in your case.
+But it may not be true in your case.
 You should try this practically.
 You are not going to learn until you get your hands dirty.
 All right, let’s hop on to the actual topic.
 There are multiple different methods to boot a Raspberry Pi from USB hard drives.
 Ultimately, it all depends on which model of Pi you are using.
 We are going to show you three different methods of booting a Pi in this tutorial.
 It is important to know each one of them before getting started.
 Each method is better in some terms than others.
 Let’s have some knowledge of all three methods one after another.

 Method #1: Raspberry Pi Imager.

 This method is very simple and straight as Raspberry Pi Org starts supporting the USB boot option on the new upcoming models.
 There is no need to tweak bootloader settings and flashing of EEPROM in the latest model.
 Booting from a USB drive is as same as booting a Pi from an SD card using the Raspberry Pi imager tool.
 You just need to select the hard drive instead of the SD card in the imager application while writing the boot image.
 Bear in mind that this method will work only on Raspberry Pi OS 2020–08–20 or newer and Raspberry Pi 400 and later models.
 Please check out our post “How easy to set up a Raspberry Pi ” to know more about booting a Raspberry Pi from an SD card.